dmacias28/plantbased-paleo-subreddit-classification/README.md

 ## Purpose

 Lifestyle Eating is out to help people live healthier and happier lives through their diets.
 The idea is to build a platform that fosters a supportive community of users for a variety of diets.
-Within each diet community, they’ll be able to ask questions, share recipes and provide personal updates.
+Users will be able engage with the community through posts in the form of questions, recipes, tips, personal updates and more.

-Though the option to simply have the user fill this information out when they post exists, the product development team is interested in rolling it out with auto-classification technology that can detect what diet the user is on, as they think this is something that could come in handy in later platform features.
+Having the user include their diet when they post is an option, but the product development team is interested in implementing auto-classification technology that can detect what diet the user is on, as this could come in handy with later platform features.

 To see how viable this auto-classification technology will be when applied to user posts, they've requested for us, the data science team, to look into it.

-As lead data scientist on phase 1 of Project Auto-Classify, I’ve chosen to pull submissions from the [PlantBasedDiet](https://www.reddit.com/r/PlantBasedDiet/) and [Paleo](https://www.reddit.com/r/Paleo/) subreddits, as the submissions are very similar to what users would post on the Lifestyle Eating platform.
-These two diets were chosen because while they have a major difference, they share many similarities that will make the project a moderately challenging one.
+As lead on the first phase of this request, I’ve chosen to pull submissions from the [PlantBasedDiet](https://www.reddit.com/r/PlantBasedDiet/) and [Paleo](https://www.reddit.com/r/Paleo/) subreddits, as the submissions are very similar to what users would post on the Lifestyle Eating platform.
+These two diets were chosen because while they have notable differences, they do have many similarities that will make for good testing data.

 The purpose of phase 1 will be to identify the classification model that will most accurately detect the diets of the submissions.
 The model will be evaluated through the accuracy scores of the training and testing datasets.
 The results and findings of this phase will serve as the building blocks for the remainder of the project’s phases.